ospalh/anki-addons/pages/Add audio field.md

 Audio is selected and marked in yellow.
 Below a dialog.
 Text: New name.
 Text input: Französisch Audio.
 Französisch is marked in blue, Audio in yellow.">
-<figcaption>Change the name of the field “Audio” Add the name of the
+<figcaption>Change the name of the field “Audio”.
+Add the name of the
 source field to the name.</figcaption>
 </figure>